xubingyue/snackis/snabel.md

 ```

 ### Lambdas
-Using braces instead of parentheses pushes the compiled expression to the stack for later evaluation.
+Using braces instead of parentheses pushes a pointer to the compiled expression on the stack for later evaluation.

 ```
 > {1 2 +}